dotnet/cli/README.md

 # Looking for the .NET Core SDK tooling?

-If you are looking for the latest nightly of thegit  .NET Core SDK, see https://github.com/dotnet/core-sdk.
+If you are looking for the latest nightly of the .NET Core SDK, see https://github.com/dotnet/core-sdk.

 # Build status